istio/istio.io/content/en/blog/2023/secure-apps-with-istio/index.md

 communicating peers but also critical to encrypt the traffic using the keys established from the handshake.
-Now that you know mTLS excels at satisfying your secure application communication requirements (cryptographic identities, confidentiality, integrity and access policy enforcement), you can simply use Istio to upgrade your intra-service communication with mTLS out of the box - with zero configuration!
+Now that you know mTLS excels at satisfying your secure application communication requirements (cryptographic identities, confidentiality, integrity and access policy enforcement), you can simply use Istio to upgrade your intra-mesh application communication with mTLS out of the box - with zero configuration!

 *Huge thanks to Louis Ryan, Ben Leggett, John Howard, Christian Posta who contributed significant time in reviewing and proposing updates to the blog!*